WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Tester-versus-developer-mindset-as-a-personal-and-subjective-account.markdown

 My mindset when I am testing code I wrote
 ----------------------------------
-I describe here the act of primarily shifting to testing for a significant period of time.
+I describe here the act of primarily shifting to testing my own code for a significant period of time.
 Maybe a day, maybe an hour, but time that is dedicated to testing and not writing code.